 - Working with staffing partners and consultants

-In this article, we highlight some of the key data points and insights that healthcare IT leaders must keep in mind when planning their digital transformation roadmap for the next two years.
+In this article, we highlight some of the key data points that healthcare IT leaders must know when planning their digital transformation roadmap for the next two years.
+We also offer some key advice on how to take action and ensure you assemble the team you need to reach your technology goals.
 If you would like to skip straight to the full webinar, you can watch it at any time, here.

 72% of healthcare IT leaders are concerned about the talent shortage.